amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

    -  **Percentile**: (Float) If the calibration method is set to 'quark.onnx.CalibrationMethod.Percentile,' then this parameter can be set to the percentage for percentile.
 The default is 99.999.
+   -  **UseRandomData**: (Boolean) Required to be true when the RandomDataReader is needed.
+The default value is false.
+   -  **RandomDataReaderInputShape**: (Dict) It is required to use dict {name : shape} to specify a certain input.
+For example, RandomDataReaderInputShape={"image" : [1, 3, 224, 224]} for the input named "image".
+The default value is an empty dict {}.
    -  **RandomDataReaderInputDataRange**: (Dict or None) Specifies the data range for each inputs if used random data reader (calibration_data_reader is None).
 Currently, if set to None then